sdasgup3/PLDI19-ArtifactEvaluation/README.md

 - [test.z3](https://github.com/sdasgup3/binary-decompilation/blob/programV_working/x86-semantics/program-veriifcation/popcnt_loop/test.z3)    : The z3 query that need to be solved in order to check the equivalence between the un-optimized and optimized programs.

 #### Interpretation of `runlog.txt`:
-At line number 8710 of [runlog.txt](https://github.com/sdasgup3/binary-decompilation/blob/programV_working/x86-semantics/program-veriifcation/popcnt_loop/runlog.txt), we obtain the K expression representing the symbolic output stored in %rax for the un-optimized program, which is  encoded in [test.z3](https://github.com/sdasgup3/binary-decompilation/blob/programV_working/x86-semantics/program-veriifcation/popcnt_loop/test.z3) and checked for equivalence with the SMT formula corresponding to `popcntq_r64_r64` instruction.
+At line number `8710` of [runlog.txt](https://github.com/sdasgup3/binary-decompilation/blob/programV_working/x86-semantics/program-veriifcation/popcnt_loop/runlog.txt), we obtain the K expression representing the symbolic output stored in %rax for the un-optimized program, which is  encoded in as a Z3 formula and checked for equivalence with the SMT formula corresponding to `popcntq_r64_r64` instruction.
 We mentioned all the details in [test.z3](https://github.com/sdasgup3/binary-decompilation/blob/programV_working/x86-semantics/program-veriifcation/popcnt_loop/test.z3) as comments and request the reviewer to have a look at it.

 #### Reproducing `runlog.txt` (take ~23 mins):